0010aor/FlashNotes/CONTRIBUTING.md

 *   Backend: Ensure all backend changes are covered by tests using `pytest`.
 Run tests from the `backend` directory.
 *   Frontend: (Add details about frontend testing if applicable, e.g., Vitest, React Testing Library).

-## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-4. Your PR will be reviewed by a maintainer.
-Address any feedback or changes requested.
-5. Once approved, your PR will be merged.

 Thank you again for your contribution!